kubernetes-sigs/cluster-api-provider-vsphere/test/e2e/README.md

 | Flag                       | Description                                                           |Default Value
 `SKIP_RESOURCE_CLEANUP`      | This flags skips cleanup of the resources created during the tests as well as the kind/bootstrap cluster        | `false`
+`USE_EXISTING_CLUSTER`       | This flag enables the usage of an existing K8S cluster as the management cluster to run tests against.          | `false`

 ### Running the e2e tests